astronomer/astro-blog/posts/7-common-errors-to-check-when-debugging-airflow-dag.md

 If you're using Astronomer, you can restart your scheduler by either:

-1. Inserting `AIRFLOW__SCHEDULER__RUN_DURATION={num_seconds_between_restarts} `as an Environment Variable in the Configure page of the Astronomer UI to set a recurring restart OR
+- Inserting `AIRFLOW__SCHEDULER__RUN_DURATION={num_seconds_between_restarts}` as an Environment Variable to set a recurring restart.

-2. Running `astro airflow deploy` via your CLI to immediately restart everything (if you're running Celery, there is a [Worker Termination Grace Period](https://forum.astronomer.io/t/what-is-the-worker-termination-grace-period-on-astronomers-ui/141) you can leverage here to minimize existing immediate task disruption)
+- Running `astro deploy` via the Astronomer CLI to restart all Airflow components.
+If you're running the Celery Executor, the [Worker Termination Grace Period](https://forum.astronomer.io/t/what-is-the-worker-termination-grace-period-on-astronomers-ui/141) can minimize task disruption.

 > **Note:** Scheduler performance was a critical part of the [Airflow 2.0 release](https://www.astronomer.io/blog/introducing-airflow-2-0) and has seen significant improvements since December of 2020.
 For more information, read [The Airflow 2.0 Scheduler](https://www.astronomer.io/blog/airflow-2-scheduler).